Welcome Clubfoot Families

 Questions About Your Child's Clubfoot?

-Idiopathic Clubfoot
+• Idiopathic Clubfoot

-• The exact cause is unknown, but genetic and environmental factors may play a role.
+The most common form of clubfoot accounts for the majority of cases.
+The exact cause of idiopathic clubfoot remains unclear, though genetic and environmental factors may play a role.

-Neurogenic Clubfoot
+• Neurogenic Clubfoot

-Syndromic Clubfoot
+• Syndromic Clubfoot

 Baby massage.
 Mom doing gymnastics with kid.
 Mommy massaging cute baby boy.
 Moving baby's legs to help relieve constipation.
 Young mother doing exercises and movements to stimulate baby's bowels.

-Treatment Options
+Treatment Options for Clubfoot

-What is Life Like After Clubfoot Treatment?
+Life After Clubfoot Treatment

 Courtney Winger